 The idealization of virginity meant that the most spiritual Christian position regarding sex is no sex at all.
 Throughout the middle ages the Catholic Church prized celibacy above marriage and insisted that pleasure should be be separated even from the marital act.
-But if the couple enjoys their sex too much it is a venial sin that should be confessed.
+If the couple enjoys their sex too much it is a venial sin that should be confessed.
 Martin Luther’s religious and social revolution was to prize marriage as God’s command and promise above celibacy.
 Once he discovered them, Luther delighted in the pleasures of the conjugal act and the joys of marriage and family life.
 The other Protestant reformers followed Luther’s lead, if not always with his exuberance.
 Calvin urged moderation in the pursuit of sexual pleasure so that humans don’t act like “beasts.”
 Little did he know how close to the beasts we are in the animal kingdom.

 Protestants like Catholics confined sex to the marriage bed, although in modern times co-habitation has been accepted as a fait accompli.
 While there is disagreement about same-sex marriage between and within denominations, among Christian denominations only some Protestants have regarded it as a social good.
 A stable relationship full of sex, affection, romance, mutual caring is a blessing to be cultivated.
 It might even eventuate in the responsibilities of parenting if gay partners offer foster care parenting for children who have been messed up by their straight parents, perhaps leading to adoption.
 (Some states still forbid gay adoption.)
 Or the gay couple lacking parental responsibilities of parenthood can make themselves available for other volunteer work in their community, and many do.